theimpossibleastronaut/rmw/README.md

 To restore a file, or multiple files, specify the path to them in the
 <WASTE>/files folder (wildcards ok).
 e.g. 'rmw -z ~/.local/share/Waste/files/foo*'

+If a file or directory already exist at the same location and with the same name, the item being restored will have a time/date string (formatted as "_%H%M%S-%y%m%d") appended to it (e.g.
+'foo_164353-210508').

 == -f, --force ==